SanniM3/predicitons_with_explanations/README.md

-This code is associated with the [SparseFit: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations](https://arxiv.org/abs/2305.13235) paper, presented at the ACL Main Conference 2024 paper.
+This code is associated with the [SparseFit: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations](https://arxiv.org/abs/2305.13235) paper, presented at the ACL Main Conference 2024.
 Our work extends the research presented in [Few-Shot Self-Rationalization with Natural Language Prompts](https://aclanthology.org/2022.findings-naacl.31.pdf).
 We have used their [codebase](https://github.com/allenai/feb) as a foundation for this project.
 ## Citation

 ```